-4.1.
-The duration of funding to be given for the Scholarship is dependent on the type of degree being pursued.

-- 4.2.
-A Scholar who is a new entrant to the degree for which the Council has awarded funding is entitled to funding for the full duration of the degree. - 4.3.
-A new entrant is someone who has a date of first registration not before January/February 2015. - 4.4.
-Scholarships must commence no later than the 1st March 2015. - 4.5.
+- 4.1.
+All Scholarships will commence with effect from 1st October 2015 (no later or earlier). - 4.2.
+The duration of funding to be given for the Scholarship is dependent on the type of degree being pursued and the date of first registration. - 4.3.
+A Scholar who is a new entrant to the degree for which the Council has awarded funding is entitled to funding for the full duration of the degree subject always to these Terms and Conditions. - 4.4.
 The Scholarship is not intended to substitute for or to augment funds available under programmatic research actions.
-A Scholar who is already registered for one of the degrees as listed in the table above is not eligible for funding apart from Scholars falling within clauses 4.5.1 4.5.4 inclusive: - 4.5.1 A Scholar who has completed part of the degree on the basis of being self-funded. - 4.5.2 A Scholar who has completed part of the degree on the basis of being in receipt of a Student Universal Support Ireland (SUSI) grant. - 4.5.3 A Scholar who has completed part of the degree on the basis of being in receipt of a HEI-funded bursary or scholarship.
+A Scholar who is already registered for one of the degrees as listed in the table below is not eligible for funding apart from Scholars falling within clauses 4.4.1 4.4.4 inclusive: - 4.4.1 A Scholar who has completed part of the degree on the basis of being self-funded. - 4.4.2 A Scholar who has completed part of the degree on the basis of being in receipt of a Student Universal Support Ireland (SUSI) grant. - 4.4.3 A Scholar who has completed part of the degree on the basis of being in receipt of a HEI-funded bursary or Scholarship. - 4.4.4 A Scholar who has completed part of the degree on the basis of being in receipt of a Central Remedial Clinic Ciaran Barry Graduate Scholarship.